janPiki/raywin/README.md

   EndDrawingOn(&win3);

   EndDrawing();
-} // Make sure to close all the windows
+} // Make sure to close all the windows then call DeinitRaywin()
 ```

 See the raywin.h file to see the list of functions